backupbrew/switchbrew/Title list.md

 As of [2.0.0](2.0.0.md "wikilink"), the only sysmodule with a RomFS is [hid-sysmodule](HID%20services.md "wikilink").

-Decimal versions are shown here as an 8.8.8.8 bitfield, but the actual format is:
+Decimal versions use the format:

   - Bit31-Bit26: Major
   - Bit25-Bit20: Middle